-Sonos remains one of the best wireless multi-room speaker options on the market.
-The brand that kick-started the whole-home audio category now has a whole range of products, and recently added the Sonos Arc, a Dolby Atmos soundbar, alongside the launch of its S2 software.
+Sonos remains one of the best wireless multi-room music systems on the market.
+The brand that kick-started the multi-room speaker category now has a whole range of products, from the Sonos One and Move wireless speakers to the Sonos Arc and Beam TV soundbars.

-Below we've rounded-up the differences between the various Sonos devices so you can make an informed buying decision, and you'll find the lowest price on each product from our trusted retailers for good measure.
+Below we've outlined the differences between all the various Sonos devices so you can make an informed buying decision, and found the lowest price on every Sonos product from our selection of trusted retailers.
+And right now there are savings on the Beam, One, Playbase and more.

 One of the newest Sonos speakers is also the first Sonos speaker that's portable and has Bluetooth.
 Thankfully, the company has still managed to deliver good quality sound, with an open delivery that goes nice and loud.
-Thanks to the battery and new wireless connection option, for the Sonos fan who’s been longing for a do-it-all speaker that’s as at home in a garden as it is in a bedroom, the Sonos Move is pretty much ideal.
+Thanks to the battery and new wireless connection option, the Sonos Move is pretty much ideal for anyone who's been waiting for a more versatile Sonos speaker.
 It is on the expensive side, putting it up against some stronger sonic competition, and surprisingly chunky for a portable speaker, but otherwise the Move is a fine option.
+Want something lighter and smaller?
+Look out for the Sonos Roam.

 Aside from the Sonos x IKEA speakers, the Sonos One is the cheapest Sonos wireless speaker - and now it's even better value, thanks to a Gen 2 update.
 The differences between the two are slight.
 The Gen 2 gets Bluetooth Low Energy (BLE), an updated processor, and increased memory, but the sound quality and feature set remains the same.
 And you can make a saving on the Sonos One right now.